If you would like to add to this collection, please tell us about references you find useful for teaching.

 This AAPT/PTRA manual contains background references and activities to help teachers and students with the many concepts involved in understanding Energy.
 Sample student activities from the full print manual are available here.
 The complete manual includes sections on basic concepts in energy different forms and conversion of energy and the social problems involved with energy.
 Appendices for teachers include help with labs an energy concept inventory and information on student learning of the topic.

-Energy Quest submitted by Jonathan Hoffman, University of Wyoming
+Energy Quest (more info) submitted by Jonathan Hoffman, University of Wyoming

 This site is run by the California Energy Commission.
 It is geared to both teachers and students and offers a number of resources for energy education.
 These include ideas for science projects; classroom activities; library references; energy-themed games; and tips for energy conservation.